amarpan/how-to-write-a-README/README.md

 ### Tips - Upcoming Features

 1. Avoid using the word `icebox`, as most non-technical users probably won't know what this means.
 2. Use bullet points rather than paragraphs to make it immediately clear what each new feature would be.
+3. Just for fun, add an easter egg joke using double tildes (~~) for a crossout

 ## The Final Product